Filmmaking For Good

 - In some instances, scholarships will be granted for financial need if students can’t afford to pay

 - Participants must be actively enrolled in school, vocational training or community training program

-- Students must be over the age of 18 to be the official prize recipient
+- Students and educators must be over the age of 18 to be the official prize recipient

 - Educators can enter videos on behalf of their students